Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 }
 ```
 ## Coding Standards For Classes
-* Usually, class names are nouns.
-They should start with upper case character and if it contains multiple words, every inner word should starts with upper case character.
+* Usually, *class names* are *nouns*.
+They should *start with upper case character* and *if it contains multiple words, every inner word should starts with upper case character*.
 >>**Ex:** String, StringBuffer, etc.
 ## Coding Standards For Interfaces
-* Usually, interface names are adjectives.
-They should start with upper case character and if it contains multiple words, every inner word should starts with upper case character.
+* Usually, *interface names* are *adjectives*.
+They should *start with upper case character* and *if it contains multiple words, every inner word should starts with upper case character*.
 >>**Ex:** Runnable, Serializable, Comparable, etc.
 ## Coding Standards For Methods
-* Usually, method names are either verbs or verb-noun combination.
-They should start with lower case alphabet symbol and if it contains multiple words, then every inner word should starts with upper case character (camel case convention).
+* Usually, *method names* are *either verbs or verb-noun combination*.
+They *should start with lower case alphabet symbol* and *if it contains multiple words, then every inner word should starts with upper case character (camel case convention)*.
 >>**Ex:** print(), run(), sleep(), getName(), setSalary(), etc.
 ## Coding Standards For Variables
-* Usually, variable names are nouns.
-They should start with lower case alphabet symbol and if it contains multiple words, then every inner word should starts with upper case character (camel case convention).
+* Usually, *variable names* are *nouns*.
+They should *start with lower case alphabet symbol* and *if it contains multiple words, then every inner word should starts with upper case character (camel case convention)*.
 >>**Ex:** name, age, salary, mobileNumber, etc.
 ## Coding Standards For Constants
-* Usually, constant names are nouns.
-They should contain only upper case characters and if it contains multiple words, then these words are separated with "_".
+* Usually, *constant names* are *nouns*.
+They should *contain only upper case characters* and *if it contains multiple words, then these words are separated with "_"*.
 >>**Ex:** MAX_VALUE, MAX_PRIORITY, MIN_PRIORITY, PI.

-**Note:** Usually, we can declare constants with public, static and final modifiers.
+**Note:** Usually, we *can declare constants with public, static and final modifiers*.
 ## JavaBean Coding Standards
-* A javabean is a simple java class with private properties and public getter and setter methods.
+* A *javabean* is *a simple java class with private properties* and *public getter* and *setter methods*.
 ```java
 public class StudentBean {
     //class name ends with 'Bean" is not official convention from SUN.